 The last block of text at the bottom says, “The City of Bloomington complies with all applicable provisions of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and does not discriminate on the basis of disability in the admission or access to, or treatment or employment in, its services, programs, or activities.
 Upon request, accommodation will be provided to allow individuals with disabilities to participate in all City of Bloomington services, programs, and activities.
 The City has designated coordinators to facilitate compliance with the Americans with Disabilities Act of 1990 (ADA), and to coordinate compliance with Section 504 of the Rehabilitation Act of 1973 as mandated by the U.S. Department of Housing and Urban Development regulations.
 For information, contact the Human Services Division, City of Bloomington, 1800 West Old Shakopee Road, Bloomington, MN 55431-3027; (952)563-8733 (Voice); (952)563-8740 (TTY).
 Upon request, this information can be available in Braille, large print, audio tape and/or electronic format.”

-As part of the ADA Public Right of Way Transition Plan, the self-evaluation continues and an additional 588 pedestrian ramps were inspected in 2017.
-This leaves approximately 2,300 pedestrian ramps yet to be inspected of the nearly 5,000 City owned ramps.
-Six new pedestrian ramps were installed and 147 were removed and replaced in City right-of-way.
-The percent of curb ramps that have met accessibility criteria, of those inspected to date, has increased to almost 43% as non-compliant ramps have been replaced as part of construction projects like the Pavement Management Program.
+As part of the ADA Public Right of Way Transition Plan, the self-evaluation continues and an additional 900 pedestrian ramps were inspected in 2018.
+This leaves approximately 1,500 pedestrian ramps yet to be inspected of the nearly 5,000 City owned ramps.
+There were 20 new pedestrian ramps installed and 115 removed and replaced in City right-of-way in 2018 as part of construction projects like the Pavement Management Program.